Voidable Preferences and Protection of the Expectation Interest (with Thomas Jackson), 60 Minn. L. Rev. 971 (1976)

 Date of Authorship for this Version

 Kronman, Anthony Townsend and Jackson, Thomas H., "Voidable Preferences and Protection of the Expectation Interest" (1976).
 Faculty Scholarship Series.
-Paper 1074.
+1074.